25+ Hilarious Butterball Help Line Calls to Share This Thanksgiving

 A couple’s oven kept turning off while it was preheating, so they called in to find out if they could use the grill as a plan B, according to Esquire.
 The Talk-Line adviser said it was a great option and stayed on the line with the wife while her husband fired up the grill.
 Before they moved the turkey outside, the wife realized the problem: The dog kept jumping up and turning off the oven.

-Next, consider sharing these funny Thanksgiving quotes around the table.
+Next, check out these funny Thanksgiving quotes that are perfect for sharing around the table.